multiversx/mx-chain-keys-monitor-go/README.md

   - The `AlarmDeltaRatingDrop` option will specify how large the difference between the "Epoch start rating" - "Current rating" is allowed before emitting an alert.
 Usually, a value of `1` will suffice in most cases.
-On the public testnet, this value might be increased to `2` or even `3` to reduce the number of false alarms due to the nature of the other nodes operating in the network.
+On the public testnet, this value might be increased to `2` or even `3` to reduce the number of false positive alarms due to the nature of the other nodes operating on the network.

   - The `Name` defines a string for the monitored network.
 Can be something like `Mainnet`, `Testnet`, `Devnet` or any kind of identification string.